alx-sch/miniRT/README.md

 Our result "0.729396809" indicates that the angle is less than 90 degrees, but greater than 0 degrees.
 Converted to degrees, the angle between v1 and v2 is approximately 43.16°.

+##

+**Cross product✖️**

+The cross product is similar to the dot product, but instead of returning a scalar, it *returns another vector*.
+This new vector will be *perpendicular* to both the original vectors.
+This becomes very handy when setting up the *camera coordinate system*.
+This is further explained further down in this README, about *camera orientation vectors*.
+Shortly explained, finding the cross product makes sure that **no matter the camera orientation vector, right and up will always be relative to the orientation**.
+It's maybe intuitive to think that right (x) would always mean (1,0,0) and up (y) would always mean (0,1,0).
+However this is only true if z is (0,0,1).
+If the camera orientation vector is facing diagonally upwards (1,1,1) -- these calculations would be wrong.
+That's why we need the cross product, to correctly determine what is left, right, up and down -- and that it stays perpendicular to wherever the camera is facing.

+So:
+- If the camera is always fixed, Right = (1,0,0) and Up = (0,1,0) would work.
+- But since the camera can rotate and look in any direction, we use the cross product to ensure Right and Up stay properly aligned.
+- Note that the order of which the calculation happens is very important!

+**The calculation of the cross product looks like this:**
+- v3.x = v1.y * v2.z - v1.z * v2.y
+- v3.y = v1.z * v2.x - v1.x * v2.z
+- v3.z = v1.x * v2.y - v1.y * v2.x

+The calculation takes two vectors, and returns a new vector that is perpendicular to both original vectors.

 ---